On this section, access to

 2017 Shareholders’meeting 2017 Shareholders’meeting

-The Annual General Meeting of Edenred shareholders will take place on May 4, 2017 at 3.00 pm (CET) at the Novotel Paris Est - 1 Avenue de la République, 93177 Bagnolet.
+The Annual General Meeting of Edenred shareholders took place on May 4, 2017 at 3.00 pm (CET) at the Novotel Paris Est - 1 Avenue de la République, 93177 Bagnolet.

 How to participate to Edenred's annual general meeting?
 Participate to annual general meeting